bnbalsamo/qremis/README.md

 Qremis (at the moment) aims to be compatible (though not necessarily losslessly) with PREMIS metadata records.

+# How is qremis different from PREMIS?

+See (justifications)[./blob/master/justifications.md] for formalized differences and the justifications for them, and (the github issues page for this repository)[./issues] for ongoing discussion of changes.

 # Who runs qremis?

 Hi - I'm [Brian](mailto:balsamo@uchicago.edu) the primary qremis maintainer (at the moment).